-Practical Theater I Course #: 276000
+Practical Theater I

-Description: This course is an introduction to theatre and performance through the use of exercises and scene study.
+Description: This course is an introduction to theatre and performance Description: Music Fundamentals is a year long class that is available through the use of exercises and scene study.
 Creation and performance of theatre pieces are accomplished in a workshop format.
 The relation of practical work to the theories of acting, directing, theatrical performances & structure are explored.

-Practical Theater II Course #: 276100
+Practical Theater II